Guardianship Arizona: Becoming a Legal Guardian

 If you need assistance with guardianship, conservatorship, or both, Senior Planning is a very affordable option.
 We assist with document preparation for both adults and minors.

-Emergency Guardianship and Conservatorship
+Emergency Guardianship and Conservatorship in Arizona

 Often, people filing for guardianship and conservatorship need to get these powers right away, due to an emergency situation.
 Depending on the situation, a judge may grant what is called an emergency guardianship or conservatorship.
 Emergency guardianship is temporary.
 But in matters of life and death, or great financial ruin, an emergency guardianship allows someone to make necessary medical and financial decisions in a quicker manner than if they had petitioned for a permanent guardianship.
 If an emergency guardianship is granted but it must stay in place for the long term, a permanent filing will have to be done separately.